 Improved through our Disability and Neurodiversity advisory group initiatives and feedback, implementing Universal Design for Learning (UDL) principles, encouraging and advising accessibility plans, promoting accessible technologies, reporting on accessibility plans, providing an accessibility toolkit, and updating campus services.

-Success will be measured by increased UDL adoption, improved accessibility of digital platforms and physical spaces, progress in action plans, increased toolkit utilisation, and increased accessibility of campus services.
+Success will be measured by increased UDL adoption, improved accessibility of digital platforms and physical spaces, progress in action plans, increased toolkit utilization, and increased accessibility of campus services.

 Achieved by encouraging collaboration across departments, providing resources for researchers to assess the social impact of their work, recognising research that addresses societal inequalities, and promoting the participation of diverse groups in research activities.